 If you define normalization, standardization, or phonetic encoding for fields that are not currently defined in the Match Field file, or if you change existing standardization structures, make sure to do the following.

 Use the appropriate standardization type, domain selector, and field IDs.

 Add new columns to the database to store the standardized field values.

-If you make changes to the match string, update the database indexes and the blocking query in query.xml accordingly.
+If you make changes to the match string, update the database indexes and the blocking query in the Candidate Select file accordingly.
 For example, if you remove a field from the match string, you might also want to remove that field from the blocking query and database indexes.
 If you add a field to the match string, add the field to the blocking query and to the appropriate database index to maintain performance.

 There might be times when you need to modify the master index database.
-For example, you might need to add or modify a stored procedure or index, or you might need to add new common codes.
+For example, you might need to add or modify a stored procedure or index, or you might need to add new external systems.
 You must modify the database if you add fields or objects to the object structure in order to reflect the new structure in the database tables.
 If you make changes to the database, rebuild and redeploy the master index server project to ensure the changes are picked up by the application.
-The only exception to this is when you add external systems.

 You can define new users for the database at any time using standard SQL statements to create the type of user you want to define.
-You can also add new users for the midm.xml through the GlassFish Server.
+You can also add new users for the the Enterprise Data Manager file through the GlassFish Application Server.
 Neither of these procedures require any stoppage of the database or of the master index application and redeployment is not required.

 If you need to modify the local ID format for an external system, regenerate the application after you make the changes and then redeploy the project.
+Any Collaborations that reference the master index application must also be recompiled and those projects redeployed.
 If you extend the length of a local ID past 20 characters, make sure to increase the length of any database columns containing local IDs.
 Local ID columns are found in the following tables: sbyn_parent_object, sbyn_assumedmatch, sbyn_enterprise, sbyn_systemobject, and sbyn_transaction.